thuchoang90/thuchoang90.github.io/_posts/2020-07-23-Fresh-Ubuntu-setup.md

 Scala itself is not originally designed for "hardware coding."
 But with the Chisel library attached to it, then we have a new way for "hardware coding."

-The sbt is a Scala compiler.
+Sbt is a Scala compiler.

 Sbt will compile Scala to Java.
 Then, a generator script will compile Java to FIRRTL.
-And finally, another generator script will compile FIRRTIL to the actual Verilog codes.
+And finally, another generator script will compile FIRRTIL to the actual Verilog code.

-Now we need to install the Scala and sbt.
+Now we need to install Scala and sbt.

-You can follow the [scala-lang.org](https://www.scala-lang.org/download/) to install.
+For Scala, follow the [scala-lang.org](https://www.scala-lang.org/download/) to install.

-For sbt, follow the [scala-sbt.org](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html).
+For sbt, follow the [scala-sbt.org](https://www.scala-sbt.org/release/docs/Installing-sbt-on-Linux.html) to install.

 ### II. c) Verilator